kaestnja/RdA/README.md

 omxplayer -o hdmi 'https://youtu.be/YtPSa4LTWgo' omxplayer -o alsa:hw:0,0 'https://youtu.be/YtPSa4LTWgo'

-if missing, do "update", if thats failing, do "sudo apt full-upgrade" and "sudo apt dist-upgrade"
+if missing, do "update", if thats failing, do "sudo apt full-upgrade" and "sudo apt dist-upgrade" and "sudo rpi-update"

 ### display